4 Hands-on Geography Activities Even Your Hands-off Students Will Love

 There are over 1100 flag pin labels for countries, major cities, rivers, and landforms.
 The pin maps don’t have words printed on them, so they don’t overwhelm students with a barrage of clutter.

-The control maps, used for locating sites to label on the pin map, are broken down into four maps per continent – one each showing countries, cities, flags, water and landforms, so they’re easy to read.
+The labeled control maps are easy to read because they’re broken down into four maps per continent.
+One each showing countries, cities, flags, water and landforms.

 There are so many ways to use Pin-It Maps, which are simple enough for young children, but detailed enough for teens.
 Check out the free teaching resources on the Pin-It Maps website for ideas and lesson plans.

 You can also check out my complete review of Pin-It Maps for more details about how we incorporated the maps with the curriculum we were already using.

 What are some of your family’s favorite hands-on geography activities?

 My teen will still do hands-on projects (especially the edible ones!), but she doesn’t want herself or any of them photographed!
 A real challenge for a blogging mom!

 Pin-it maps look really well thought out and straightforward to implement.
 I like that in a school tool. 🙂